 Bernadett Dioszegi of Creatopy gives us the lay of the land regarding data governance: “We were used to the fact that most of our digital data collection, our digital marketing, and remarketing strategies have traditionally started with the cookie.
 With the help of these cookies, we managed to identify and track consumers and tried to engage them.
 But this is getting harder and harder with all the user privacy demands and regulations, like GDPR (General Data Protection Regulation, EU), ITP 2.1+ (Intelligent Tracking Prevention), CCPA (California Consumer Privacy Act), Chrome 80 (Cookie Deprecation), and IDFA (Identifier for Advertisers Deprecation).

 In 2021, it will be more challenging than ever to measure the effectiveness of our marketing investments.
 Next year will prepare us to get creative in the way we’re thinking about attribution and data, and measurement will have a crucial role.
 Without accurate measurement, you won’t be able to make the right decisions and optimizations regarding your digital marketing campaigns.
 You should use conversion modeling, which relies on machine learning, reporting on aggregated and anonymized data, helping you to fill measurement gaps.
-It will also be important to focus on first-party data with a seven-day lifetime and invest in server-side analytics.”
+It will also be important to focus on first-party data with a seven-day lifetime and invest in server-side analytics.
+Just as important as collecting data is clearly reporting data.
+For tips on data visualization and more, check out Visme.

 “They say content is king, but as the web becomes flooded with an excess of content, data will become the new king.
 Knowing is more valuable than telling, so building a deep understanding of audience behavior and needs will overtake content as king,” says Brian Gladu of GridSix.